twilight-taurus/stochastic-process/README.md

-Implementation of various stochastic processes from financial mathematics.
+Implementations of various stochastic processes from financial mathematics in the Rust Programming Language.

+- Useful for:

-- Specifically built for randomized, continuous generation of objects in 2d simulations, 2d games, etc.
+- People seeking randomized, continuous generation of plotted objects/lines/dots/etc. in 2d simulations, 2d games, graphics etc.

 - Work in progress.